nymea/nymea-plugins/pushnotifications/README.md

 ## More

 During setup, the token, the push service system and a client id needs to be provided.
 The token is normally obtained by the operating system.
-The push service should be selected from GCM, APNs or UBPorts.
+The push service should be selected from FB-GCM, FB-APNs or UBPorts.
 The client id must a unique per client and as persistent as possible.

 > Note: Even when using APNs, the token must be obtained using the Firebase SDK as plain APNs does not support sending push notifications from a distributed setup like nymea, but always requires a centralized server on the internet handling all messages.